ua-datalab/QNLP/Project-Plan.md

 			3. Align with embedding uspantekan
 			4. Run classification task again on uspantekan
 	3. Path 2:-
-		1. Qn) why don‘t we straight Run classification task again on uspantekan -with spider
+		1. Qn- why don‘t we straight Run classification task again on uspantekan -with spider
 			1. No parser which can break tokens faithfully
 			2. No embeddings directly for uspantekan
 			3. How much is bare bones accuracy?